 In 2007 he appeared in the Raymond Gubay production of 'Madam Buttefly at the Royal Albert Hall and revived the Richard Jones production of Macbeth for the Glyndebourne Festival.
 In the summer he sang the role of Popolani in the Buxton Festival's production of Offenbach's 'Bluebeard'.

 In 2008 he was Associate Director of the Royal Albert Hall/Gubbay production of ‘Tosca’ and he returned to Opera North singing Starveling/’Midsummer Night’s Dream’ and Paris/’Romeo et Juliette’.
 In 2009 he created the leading role of Dr Needlemeier in Opera North’s world premiere production of David Sawer’s ‘Skin Deep’, which was also performed at the Bregenz Festival.
 He also sang the role of Il Cavaliere di Rapafratta in Garsington’s ‘Mirandolina’ (Martinu) and returned to Opera North for Don Alfonso/’Cosi fan Tutte’.

-Last year he reprised Don Alfonso for Opera North, sang at the Nederlandse Opera (Mendo in Francesco Conti's Don Chisciotte) and returned to Opera North for Baron Zeta in ‘The Merry Widow’.
+In 2010 he reprised Don Alfonso for Opera North, sang at the Nederlandse Opera (Mendo in Francesco Conti's Don Chisciotte) and returned to Opera North for Baron Zeta in ‘The Merry Widow’.
 2011 saw further performances of ‘The Merry Widow’, a production of ‘Macbeth’ for Glyndebourne and he sang Geronio/’Il Turco in Italia’ at Garsington.
-He returns to Garsington this year for Don Andres in ‘La Perichole’ and to ENO in Martinu's 'Julietta'
+He returned to Garsington last year for Don Andres in ‘La Perichole’ and to ENO in Martinu's 'Julietta'.